The Purchasing Department is committed to delivering outstanding customer services by a well-trained, professional and organized staff.

 It can take up to five business days to process your Digital ID and it is highly recommended that a Digital ID be enabled 48 hours in advance of submitting an electronic bid.
 Please plan accordingly.
 Instead of paying paper bidding costs (hand or hired delivery costs), a fee of $25 will be incurred for those who wish to bid electronically on a pay-per solicitation basis.
 Alternatively, you may subscribe for $50 per month for unlimited electronic bid submission to all agencies that post solicitations on the bidexpress.com website, plus get email notifications by agency/work type/commodity code.

 For bidders who are bidding online and wish to utilize the electronic bid bond option, please see the FAQs page regarding electronic bid bonds at www.bidexpress.com.
-For additional guidance, please contact the Bid Express team at toll free (888) 352-2439 (select option 1) or at email@example.com.
+For additional guidance, please contact the Bid Express team at toll free (888) 352-2439 (select option 1) or email at firstname.lastname@example.org.

 Receipt of Bids: